vega113/WaveInCloud/whitepapers/operational-transform/operational-transform.rst

 UI means user actions are executed and displayed locally to the user immediately without waiting for the server to respond.

-The starting point for Wave was the paper "High-latency, low-bandwidth windowing in the Jupiter collaboration system".
-Like the Jupiter system described by the paper, Wave also implements a client and server based OT system.
+The starting point for Wave OT was the paper "High-latency, low-bandwidth windowing in the Jupiter collaboration system".
+Like the Jupiter system described by the paper, Google Wave also implements a client and server based OT system.
 The reader is again encouraged to read this paper for background.

-In the Wave system, there are number of important objects.
-A Wave is a collection of Wavelets.
-A Wavelet is a collection of documents.
-A document consists of an XML document and some annotations.
-A Wavelet is where concurrent modification takes place.
-A Wavelet is the object on which OT is applied.

-This document will detail the extensions Wave made to the basic theory of OT and how Wave operations support rich text documents.
-Most importantly, this document details how we have designed Wave operations to transform large numbers of operations efficiently and how they allow efficient look up into any point of a Wavelet's history.
+This document describes the extensions Google Wave made to the basic theory of OT.

 Wave Extensions to Operational Transformation
 ##############################################

+A wave is a collection of wavelets.
+A wavelet contains a collection of documents.
+A document consists of a structured, XML-like document and some annotations.
+A wavelet is where concurrent modification takes place.
+A wavelet is the object on which OT is applied.

 Clients wait for acknowledgement from server before sending more operations
 ===========================================================================